qq7te/radical-product/src/_posts/2023-06-17-Acknowledging-who-benefits-from-ai-who-is-harmed.markdown

 <br>

 ## Justifying some harms in some areas
 It’s also easy to justify this early harm by saying that we’ll iterate to fix issues that come up.
-This was the rationale that Altman exalted when engaging in this arms race to be the first to market with ChatGPT.
-But while tech leaders can claim that iteration will address harms, there's historical evidence that this approach doesn’t work well.
+This was the rationale that Altman [exalted](https://www.nytimes.com/2023/03/31/technology/sam-altman-open-ai-chatgpt.html) when engaging in this arms race to be the first to market with ChatGPT.
+But while tech leaders can claim that iteration will address harms, there's historical evidence that this approach doesn’t work.

-Facebook caused harm by eroding democracy in several countries and helped incite violence by spreading hate speech in India, Myanmar, and Ethiopia, but the company hasn’t been able to tackle these issues effectively.
+Facebook caused harm by eroding democracy in several countries and helped incite violence in [India](https://www.nytimes.com/2021/10/23/technology/facebook-india-misinformation.html), [Myanmar](https://www.nytimes.com/2018/10/15/technology/myanmar-facebook-genocide.html), and [Ethiopia](https://www.cnn.com/2021/10/25/business/ethiopia-violence-facebook-papers-cmd-intl/index.html), but the company hasn’t been able to tackle these issues effectively.
 The example of Facebook/ Meta shows that contrary to Hoffman’s claim, iterations don’t create a fundamentally different product or a much better state.

 For most organizations, the business case for generating content and user engagement is obvious because it brings in revenues, but the business case for fixing issues to address harms to marginalized communities is weak because it’s viewed as an expense.
 As a result, the idea that AI companies will invest in fixing issues that create “some harms in some areas” sounds almost as convincing as Meta investing to moderate hate speech in other languages.